 I'd love to hear from you!

 That sounds like a lot, and many people comment on how difficult it is to catch me in London.
-This is however somewhat exaggerated as I do tend to spend about two thirds of my time in London.
+This is however somewhat exaggerated as I do tend to spend about two thirds of total time in London.
 I work full-time here, remember?

 Thanks to the relative predictability of my job, I tend to book my flights very early – sometimes as early as a year in advance.
 I often book several flights throughout the year at once to take advantage of airline sales.
 This is especially common for my home city, Riga, as I know for sure that I will be visiting my parents multiple times a year.